Pandemic postcard: COVID outbreak leaves Hong Kong in limbo

-1 of21 People walk on a quiet street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
+1 of21 A woman stands on an empty street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
 Hong Kong's neon lights are still on, but COVID-19 has turned off a lot of the city's usual energy.
 Instead, now there is an unusual sense of limbo.
 Busy shopping streets and office districts are very much emptier than ever before.
 Vincent Yu/AP Show More Show Less

-2 of21 A woman stands on an empty street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
+2 of21 People walk on a quiet street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
 Hong Kong's neon lights are still on, but COVID-19 has turned off a lot of the city's usual energy.
 Instead, now there is an unusual sense of limbo.
 Busy shopping streets and office districts are very much emptier than ever before.
 Vincent Yu/AP Show More Show Less 3 of21

-10 of21 A woman walks on a quiet street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
+10 of21 A man sits on an empty tram usually packed with passengers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
 Hong Kong's neon lights are still on, but COVID-19 has turned off a lot of the city's usual energy.
 Instead, now there is an unusual sense of limbo.
 Busy shopping streets and office districts are very much emptier than ever before.
 Vincent Yu/AP Show More Show Less

-11 of21 A man sits on an empty tram usually packed with passengers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
+11 of21 A woman walks on a quiet street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
 Hong Kong's neon lights are still on, but COVID-19 has turned off a lot of the city's usual energy.
 Instead, now there is an unusual sense of limbo.
 Busy shopping streets and office districts are very much emptier than ever before.
 Vincent Yu/AP Show More Show Less 12 of21

-13 of21 A man walks at a shopping mall usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
+13 of21 A man walks on a quiet street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
 Hong Kong's neon lights are still on, but COVID-19 has turned off a lot of the city's usual energy.
 Instead, now there is an unusual sense of limbo.
 Busy shopping streets and office districts are very much emptier than ever before.
 Vincent Yu/AP Show More Show Less

-14 of21 A man walks on a quiet street usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
+14 of21 A man walks at a shopping mall usually packed with shoppers in Causeway Bay, a famous shopping district in Hong Kong Thursday, March 10, 2022.
 Hong Kong's neon lights are still on, but COVID-19 has turned off a lot of the city's usual energy.
 Instead, now there is an unusual sense of limbo.
 Busy shopping streets and office districts are very much emptier than ever before.
 Vincent Yu/AP Show More Show Less 15 of21

 21 of21